Apply now for summer 2020!

 “The backpacking pushed me outside of my comfort zone into an uncomfortable situation at first.
 The leaders helped me conquer my fears of the wilderness.
 I loved getting out of my city lifestyle and living a simpler life that was more carefree.”

 SETTING OUT TO GO BEYOND

-Our proximity to Glacier National Park means that we will take excursions into one of the most spectacular wilderness areas in the world, including a ride along the jaw-droppingly scenic Going-to-the-Sun Road.
-We will hike, camp overnight and ride horses.
+Our proximity to Glacier National Park means that we will see one of the most spectacular wilderness areas in the world and a ride on the jaw-droppingly scenic Going-to-the-Sun Road.
+We will hike, camp overnight and ride horses in true Montana style.
 There will also be constant opportunities to explore Plains Indians culture.
 We learn crafts from local artisans, go to a Blackfeet rodeo, and explore Browning, the commercial and governmental center of the reservation.
 You will meet tribal members who are native speakers, historians, medicine people and healers.
 You will be introduced to medicinal plants and discover how teepees are constructed; visit the Museum of the Plains Indian; and try your hand at beading under the tutelage of a Blackfeet beader.
 Finally, you will attend the annual Indian Days powwow, where dancing and drumming competitions, traditional regalia and teepees set up across the vast grounds conjure the heyday of the nomadic buffalo hunters of the Northern Rockies.

 ACTIVITIES AND EXCURSIONS